Bluspur/Bootcamp_ATM/Planning/Brief.md

 - [ ] Explore Java documentation generation.
 ### Stretch Goals Given Extra Time
 - [x] Explore techniques to manage polling user input.
-	- Toyed with the idea of working with an external i/o library, but ultimately was not neccessary.
+	- Toyed with the idea of working with an external i/o library, but ultimately was not necessary.
 - [x] Explore GUI options in Java.
 	- Opted for a terminal interface instead.
 For the sake of simplicity.